19hours/sg-statutes/Acts/Employment Agencies Act.md

 shall not, without the consent in writing of the Commissioner, act or continue to act as an employment agency personnel of any employment agency in Singapore.

+[5/2011]

 (3) Any person who contravenes subsection (1) or (2) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[5/2011]

 ### Miscellaneous offences

 23\.—(1) Where any employment agency personnel of a licensee, directly or indirectly, charges or receives for his services any sum greater than the prescribed fee, the licensee and the employment agency personnel shall each be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in respect of a second or subsequent offence, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[5/2011]

 (2) Where any employment agency personnel of a licensee gives any information to any person which is relevant to the employment of any applicant for employment, which the employment agency personnel knows or ought reasonably to know is false in any material particular or is misleading by reason of the omission of any material particular, the licensee and the employment agency personnel shall each be guilty of an offence and shall be liable on conviction to a fine not exceeding $15,000 or to imprisonment for a term not exceeding 12 months or to both.

+[5/2011]

 (3) Where any employment agency personnel of a licensee instigates or induces any person not to employ or engage the services of another person who did not apply for employment or work through the licensee, the licensee and the employment agency personnel shall each be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 and, in respect of a second or subsequent offence, to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[5/2011]

 (4) Any person who, without reasonable excuse, obstructs an employment agency inspector in the exercise of any of his powers under this Act shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[5/2011]

 (5) Any licensee who contravenes any of the conditions of the licence shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[5/2011]

 ### Certain offences deemed to be arrestable offences

 24\.
-Every offence under section 6(4) shall be deemed to be an arrestable offence within the meaning of the Criminal Procedure Code 2010 (Act 15 of 2010).
+Every offence under section 6(4) shall be deemed to be an arrestable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[5/2011]

 ### Officers to be public servants

 25\.
-For the purposes of this Act and of the Penal Code [Cap.
-224] the Commissioner and other officers appointed or acting under this Act shall be deemed to be public servants within the meaning of the Penal Code.
+For the purposes of this Act and of the Penal Code (Cap.
+224) the Commissioner and other officers appointed or acting under this Act shall be deemed to be public servants within the meaning of the Penal Code.

-[19

 ### Employment agency deemed to be public place

 26\.
 For the purposes of section 18 of the Miscellaneous Offences (Public Order and Nuisance) Act (Cap.
 184), the premises of every employment agency shall be deemed to be a public place.

+[5/2011]

 ### Right of hearing

 27\.
 The Commissioner and any officer authorised by him in writing in that behalf shall have the right to appear and be heard before a Magistrate’s Court or District Court in any proceeding under this Act.

-[21

 ### Power to deal with evidence taken by another officer

 28\.
 Where the Commissioner, or any officer performing the duties or exercising the powers conferred on the Commissioner, has, for the purpose of inquiring into any matter under this Act, taken any evidence or made any memorandum and is prevented by death, transfer or other cause from concluding the inquiry, any successor to the Commissioner or other officer may deal with that evidence or memorandum as if he had taken it down or made it and proceed with the inquiry from the stage at which his predecessor left it.

-[22

 ### Offences by bodies corporate, etc.